 Our BSSS seniors also participated in the new course with units from both World Religions and Religious Studies – these extra units have enabled one of our students to undertake a major-minor in 2022 and we hope to see further students undertake such options in coming years.
 We also had our second intake of International Baccalaureate Diploma Program students, seven of them, beginning their World Religions course.

-We continued the implementation of the new curriculum for Year 9 and had our first intake of International Baccalaureate Diploma Program students for World Religions.
-We had very large numbers of students involved in the Black Mountain Program with two Mentor classes in Year 10 for the first time and almost two thirds of Year 9 girls volunteering at BMS throughout the year.
-It is so encouraging to see the enthusiasm for these longstanding programs which really encourage the students to put faith into action.
+We once again had very large numbers of students wanting to be involved in the Black Mountain program with our Mentor classes in Year 10 and almost two-thirds of Year 9 girls wanting to volunteer at Black Mountain School (BMS) throughout the year – unfortunately this was not able to occur due to the restrictions upon visitors to BMS.
+Hopefully we will be able to restart our volunteering in 2023.
+It is so encouraging to see the enthusiasm for these programs which really encourage the students to put faith into action.

 Religious Education Coordinator